EOSIO/eos/contracts/arisen.sudo/README.md

 The arisen.sudo contract needs to be installed on a privileged account to function.
 It is recommended to use the account `arisen.sudo`.

 First, the account `arisen.sudo` needs to be created.
-Since it has the restricted `eosio.` prefix, only a privileged account can create this account.
-So this guide will use the `eosio` account to create the `arisen.sudo` account.
-On typical live blockchain configurations, the `eosio` account can only be controlled by a supermajority of the current active block producers.
+Since it has the restricted `arisen.` prefix, only a privileged account can create this account.
+So this guide will use the `arisen` account to create the `arisen.sudo` account.
+On typical live blockchain configurations, the `arisen` account can only be controlled by a supermajority of the current active block producers.
 So, this guide will use the `arisen.msig` contract to help coordinate the approvals of the proposed transaction that creates the `arisen.sudo` account.

 The `arisen.sudo` account also needs to have sufficient RAM to host the contract and sufficient CPU and network bandwidth to deploy the contract.
-This means that the creator of the account (`eosio`) needs to gift sufficient RAM to the new account and delegate (preferably with transfer) sufficient bandwidth to the new account.
-To pull this off the `eosio` account needs to have enough of the core system token (the `SYS` token will be used within this guide) in its liquid balance.
-So prior to continuing with the next steps of this guide, the active block producers of the chain who are coordinating this process need to ensure that a sufficient amount of core system tokens that they are authorized to spend is placed in the liquid balance of the `eosio` account.
+This means that the creator of the account (`arisen`) needs to gift sufficient RAM to the new account and delegate (preferably with transfer) sufficient bandwidth to the new account.
+To pull this off the `arisen` account needs to have enough of the core system token (the `RSN` token will be used within this guide) in its liquid balance.
+So prior to continuing with the next steps of this guide, the active block producers of the chain who are coordinating this process need to ensure that a sufficient amount of core system tokens that they are authorized to spend is placed in the liquid balance of the `arisen` account.

 This guide will be using arisecli to carry out the process.